-- Provide a key professional who will assist in choosing options. - The key professional will either be a form tutor, Head of Year or member of the Learning Support team. - Assisting in the process might be as low key as discussing in form time and agreeing with the choices students and parents have initially made or could be as extensive as a meeting with students and parents at which the options form is completed. - In the very rare situation where there is not an agreement between all three people involved in the options process the matter will be referred on to Mr Hartley who has the final say in the matter.
+- Provide a key professional who will assist in choosing options. - The key professional will either be a form tutor, a head of house or a deputy head of house or member of the SEN team. - Assisting in the process might be as low key as discussing in form time and agreeing with the choices students and parents have initially made or could be as extensive as a meeting with students and parents at which the options form is completed. - In the very rare situation where there is not an agreement between all three people involved in the options process the matter will be referred on to Ms Chaudhri who has the final say in the matter.